 And with strange aeons even death may die.

 That is when I blacked out.

-When I managed to pull myself to one knee, a slow and deliberate process, I had recovered enough to become mindful of a putrefying smell.
-My hands covered my face as I ascended to my feet.
+Slowly and deliberately, I managed to pull myself to one knee, There I grew cognizant of a most horrific putrefying smell which compelled me to cover my face as I rose to my feet.

-Breathing through my mouth proved to be difficult.
+Breathing through my mouth proved equally difficult.
 It was almost as if the very air had become thicker and more putrid.
-The entire atmosphere had changed.
-I felt an atmosphere of death.
+As my head cleared, I discovered the entire atmosphere had changed to one of death.

-At first I thought there was some sort of force field surrounding the tome, but upon further examination I realized a vortex had formed just above its pages.
-It had created a small and slow tornado.
-Slow being a relative term as the wind was quick enough to fend off my hand.
+At first, I thought there must have been some sort of force field surrounding it, but upon further examination, I realized a vortex had formed above its pages.
+It formed into a small and slow tornado, though slow in this case is a relative term as the wind was quick enough to fend off my hands.